 Sheena Wilkinson: Winner of the CBI Book of the Year

-Liz Canning from our Belfast office talked to author Sheena Wilkinson, winner of the CBI (Children's Books Ireland) Book of the Year and Children's Choice awards for Grounded
+Liz Canning from our Belfast office talked to author Sheena Wilkinson, winner of the CBI (Children's Books Ireland) Book of the Year and Children's Choice awards for her book Grounded, about being a writer and the importance of Belfast in her writing.

 Congratulations on winning these awards which follow on from the two other CBI Awards for Taking Flight.
 When you started writing, did you ever expect your books to be as well-received as they have been?